ChrisPritchard/OverTheWire/Natas/natas04.md

     > Referer: http://natas5.natas.labs.overthewire.org/

-5. Open the new request, check the response for the password for natas5.
+5. Open the new request, and check the response for the password for natas5.